-After I got my apartment painted, I was left with many empty paint bins.
-I gave away a few to my help and saved others.
-The idea was to convert one to a waste bin and some others to potholders.
-We had recently started garbage segregation, so a bin for reject waste was needed.
-Before using, I wanted to beautify the bin.
-I thought that twining a rope around would make it look prettier.
-But I never got around to hunting for a rope.
+After my apartment was painted, I was left with many empty paint bins.
+I wanted to convert one to a waste bin and a few others to potholders.
+We had recently started garbage segregation in our community, so a bin for reject waste was needed.
+I wanted to beautify the bin by twining a rope around it but never got around to hunting for the rope.

-On a trip to Sikar, Rajasthan, I spotted this rope while going around in the market.
-It is called 'moonj' in local language and is used to weave 'charpais'. (cots woven with ropes).
+On a trip to Sikar, Rajasthan, I spotted this rope while going around in a local market.
+It is called 'moonj' and is used to weave 'charpais'. (cots woven with ropes).
 I am always attracted to rustic things and was delighted to find this.
-In fact, I wanted just a little bit but the shopkeeper would sell the whole bundle.
+In fact, I wanted just a little bit but the shopkeeper would only sell the whole bundle.
 It was way too much for my requirement but there was no choice.
 When I reached home armed with a bundle of rope, everyone scoffed at my purchase and wondered what I was going to do with it.
 They ridiculed my idea of lugging the rope all the way to Bangalore:)

 The rope, however, did get lugged to Bangalore.
 One fine day, my sis-in-law came to pay me a visit.
 She loves doing crafty things and I like to have a partner in crime, so we went ahead dressing the bin.
 After getting it cleaned and dried, we set about our task.
 It was alright to get the outside covered by a rope but the insides still looked unappealing.
 So we decided to line it with some fabric.
 Checkered fabrics always look chic and I remembered a dress that I had stopped wearing.
 It took a lot of cajoling from my SIL to sacrifice my beloved dress but then it was sheared and we got a lovely lining for the bin.